LMBishop/Quests/docs/configuration/global-configurations.md

 ```

 This will add to *all* tasks configurations with `type: inventory`
-across *all* quests the following: `update-progress: true`. *'Note that
+across *all* quests the following: `update-progress: true`.

+{: .note }
-any errors coming from here will appear as if they are coming from
+Any errors which arise from global task configurations will appear as
+if they are coming from individual quests.
-individual quests.*

 Quest-level configurations will override anything set here.
 To change
 this behaviour, modify the [global task configuration